 In a 2005 series that included 80 patients with severe hemophilia A or B who received prophylaxis during childhood, approximately one-third discontinued prophylaxis (median age of discontinuation, 21.5 years) .
 At a median follow up of 3.5 years, the individuals who stopped prophylaxis had a slightly higher rate of joint bleeds (3.2 versus 1.8 per year) but an equivalent clinical outcome based on clinical examination score that included inflammation, deformity, and instability; and a radiologic (Pettersson) score.
 However, these radiologic scores lag behind clinical bleeding events.
 We inform patients that the risk of development of joint disease continues when prophylaxis is discontinued, as does the risk of intracranial or other life-threatening bleeding events.

-Available products — Available products are listed in the tables (table 3 and table 4) and described in the sections that follow.
+Available products — The tables list available products for factor VIII (table 3) and factor IX (table 4), which are described in the sections that follow.
 An updated table is also maintained by the of the Medical and Scientific Advisory Council (MASAC) of the National Hemophilia Foundation (NHF) in the United States (www.hemophilia.org) [48,49].

 Factor VIII products — Factor VIII products are used to treat hemophilia A (inherited deficiency of factor VIII [factor 8]).
 Factor VIII products can be derived from processed human plasma or produced from cell lines engineered to express large amounts of factor VIII (also called genetically engineered or recombinant factor VIII).
 The plasma-derived products are stratified based on purity, and the recombinant products are characterized by "generation"; both of these measures reflect decreasing exposure to human or animal proteins [50,51].